UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 The screen below will appear.
 Click on "add your review".
 <img src="images/pullRequestReview.jpg" width="60%" length="60%">

-The screen will change and it will provide a comparison of the original file on the left and the submitted changes on the right.
+The screen will change and it will provide a comparison of the original file on the left (red) and the submitted changes on the right (green).
+Notice how changes are highlighted.
 Any uploaded images will be further down on the page.

 <img src="images/ReviewChanges.png" width="60%" length="60%">